 Ascorbic acid (Vitamin C) functions as an antioxidant as well and participates in collagen production across a wide array of tissues such as blood vessels.

 The recommended dietary allowance for adults is currently 75mg/day but requirements will change with age and physical activity levels.

 Vitamin D (Calciferol)

-Vitamin D is a fat-soluble vitamin that can be found in animal foods, fortified foods, and created by our bodies in the presence of sunlight.
+Vitamin D is a fat-soluble vitamin that can be found in animal foods, and fortified foods, and is created by our bodies in the presence of sunlight.

 It is also sometimes called “calciferol.”
 It plays a key role in regulating your body’s calcium and phosphate levels.

 It’s required for healthy bone growth and maintenance.
 A D3 supplement is usually recommended for people who do not get enough sun exposure.